-- Do you want to find out whether our Plan will cover the Services you want? - You need to ask our Plan to make a coverage decision for you.
-Go on to "Step-by-step: How to ask for a coverage decision" - Has our Plan already told you that we will not cover or pay for a Service in the way that you want it to be covered or paid for? - You can make an appeal (this means you are asking us to reconsider).
-Skip ahead to "Step-by-step: How to make a Level 1 Appeal" - Do you want to ask our Plan to pay you back for Services you have already received and paid for? - You can send us the bill.
-Skip ahead to "What If You are Asking our Plan to Pay You for our Share of a Bill You Have Received for Services?"
+- Do you want to find out whether we will cover the Services you want? - you can ask us to make a coverage decision for you.
+Go to "Step-by-step: How to ask for a coverage decision" - Have we already told you that we will not cover or pay for a Service in the way that you want it to be covered or paid for? - you can make an appeal.
+(This means you are asking us to reconsider.)
+Skip ahead to "Step-bystep: How to make a Level 1 Appeal" - Do you want to ask us to pay you back for Services you have already received and paid for? - you can send us the bill.
+Skip ahead to "What if you are asking us to pay you for our share of a bill you have received for Services?"